Volcanoes of Sicily: Etna & the Aeolian Islands - SIC3

 Day 1 Arrival – From Catania to Milazzo

-After arriving at Catania Airport you will be brought by private transfer to the harbour town of Milazzo on Sicily’s north coast.
+From Catania (Airport) you travel to the harbour town of Milazzo on Sicily’s north coast.
 After settling in at your evening’s B&B, you will have the time to explore the town’s historical centre, dominated by the enormous medieval castle.
 In the evening you can stroll through the little alleys of the town, finding a suitable place for a hearty dinner.

 Day 2 From Milazzo to Lipari

 This morning you will take the hydrofoil from Milazzo to Lipari (1 h.), the largest of the islands of the Aeolian volcanic archipelago.
 You will check in at a small family-run hotel near the marvellously situated port of Marina Corta, dominated by the local ‘castello’.
-From here you will then hike to the old Roman spa near San Calogero which offers a wonderful view of the crater of the nearby island of Volcano.
+From here you can make e hike to the most southern point of the island, Punta Crapazza, which offers a wonderful view of the crater of the nearby island of Volcano, or to the Roman spa near San Calogero.
 On your way back to your hotel, you may want to visit the remains of the Greek tombs and the Greek theatre, as well as have a look at the site of a prehistoric village near the castle.
 After freshening up in your hotel you can wander through the Marina’s little streets in the evening and stop for a pre-dinner ‘aperitivo’.